lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 The `DataProvider` is a data and model publisher.
 This executable contains an embedded Kafka server and has to be started first to ensure that the embedded Kafka server is running and the necessary topics are created.

-Start the `DataProvider` as shown above:
+Start the `DataProvider` as using SBT as shown above:

 ```
 sbt:akkaKafkaTutorial> client/compile:run